gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/nested-repository-gij-cloud.md

 ---

-title: Nested repository
+title: "Nested repository"
-description: Understanding and configuring nested repositories in Git Integration for Jira Cloud
+description: "Understanding and configuring nested repositories in Git Integration for Jira Cloud"
+product: "Git Integration for Jira Cloud"
+feature: "Nested repository"
+content_type: "integration"
+audience: "all"
+plan_required: "all"
+deployment: "Jira Cloud"
+git_host_support: []
+role_required: "all"
+version_required: "all"
+status: "GA"
+last_verified: "2026-03"
+tags: ["Git Integration for Jira Cloud", "Jira Cloud", "integration"]
 taxonomy:
     category: git-integration-for-jira-cloud
 ---
+<kbd>Last updated: March 2026</kbd>

 A nested repository is a Git repository that exists inside the working directory of another Git repository.
 In other words, it's a repository within a repository.
 Each nested repository functions independently, with its own commit history, branches, and remote configurations.